PATRIK-RCOS/PATRIK/Research/Microcontroller-Jacob/Microcontroller_DevKit.md

+# Research for Dev Kit Boards
 Research for the dev kit will begin from here: https://www.st.com/en/microcontrollers-microprocessors/stm32h7-series/products.html

+# Filtering out the Bulk
+On the ST website, there are 133 listed dev boards in the STM32H7 family.
+Because of this, we must filter out the bulk of the dev boards into a list that suits our needs.
 * We will want to have a dual core board for better parallel processing capability
   * TODO: Expand on this here
 * Minimum of 480MHz